igwtech/webinspector-php/README.md

     # sudo /etc/init.d/apache2 restart

 Now install NodeJS, for that go to http://nodejs.org/download/ and download the package for your distro.
-  You can find instructions for almost any platform at:
+  You can find instructions for almost any platform.
+If you use linux I'll recommend to also check:

 > https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager

-Get the debugServer js compiled source:
+Get the debugServer JavaScript compiled source from GitHub:

     # mkdir ~/debugServer
     # cd ~/debugServer